heseltime/heseltime.github.io/pages/rDai.md

 * Math for AI II (6 credits, just the lecture, on my Master's transcript though the exercise for 3 credits is listed in the Bachelor's transcript, technically - see Pre II)

-probably not needed, along with a couple more exercises and lectures from the AI Bachelor's which will probably not be credited towards my Master's, which is only okay in a county where the higher ed price tag goes to zero.
+probably not needed, along with a couple more exercises and lectures from the AI Bachelor's which will probably not be credited towards my Master's, which is only okay in a county where the higher ed price tag goes to zero/[see above](#scholarship-hint).

 #### Appendix: Curriculum 2019 vs 2021, Spot the Difference!